frederic-perez/AmE-dictionary/data/idioms.md

 __move the needle__ :three::dart: To cause a noticeable change in something.
 The imagery refers to the pointer (“needle”) on a measuring instrument, which moves to indicate the level that has been reached. _It seems all my efforts to get in good with the CEO have done little to move the needle in my favor._
 __move through the gears__ To steadily increase one’s momentum, as of speed, intensity, progress, or success. _With a lot of hard work and perseverance, our little business is finally starting to move through the gears!_
 __mover and shaker__ :two: A person who wields power and influence; _“a shaker of traditional beliefs”; “movers and shakers in the business world”_
+__movers and shakers__ :dart: People who get things done; organizers and managers. _The movers and shakers in this firm haven’t exactly been working overtime._ _Who are the movers and shakers around here?_
 __much ado about nothing__
 __much obliged__ __1__ Indebted to someone for their generosity, kindness, or favor. _We are much obliged for all you have done on behalf of our father._ __2__ Thank you very much. _A: “Here’s your jacket, sir.”
 B: “Much obliged, son.”_
 __muddle along__ To attempt to proceed or continue doing something despite being unprepared or lacking the required skills, organization, resources, etc. _I forgot my notes for the presentation, so I just had to muddle along off the top of my head._ _The company fell into disarray after the CEO was arrested, but we’ve been muddling along ever since._